shakes76/PatternFlow/recognition/s45975789/task-4/README.md

 ## Results

-Training takes 20-25 minutes for 15000 Epochs to complete.
-Below represents the generated fake images, which is printed for every 1000 epochs.
+Whole Training takes 20-25 minutes for 15000 Epochs to complete.
+Below represents the Training loss for DCGAN and generated images for each epochs(mentioned on top), 4 noise vectors are given as input to generator network and crossponding 4 predicted image results are shown.

 ![](https://github.com/Pragatheeswari/epic1/blob/master/Training_loss_plot.jpg)